 If you remember the original drive-in cinemas, you’ll have fond (or not so fond) memories of crackling speakers and larger-than-life screens.

 Things are certainly much more modern these days, and you can expect exceptional sound quality by tuning in via your car radio.

 You can purchase a selection of farm treats, including burgers, sandwiches, soft drinks, coffees, wine, and pastries before the movie starts, and then snuggle up to enjoy some good on-screen entertainment.

 The Boschendal drive-in takes place every Saturday, weather permitting, at the Werf Helicopter Pad and costs R250 per vehicle for a maximum of 4 people (R100 per additional person).
-You have to book in advance, and you can do that here.

 I thoroughly enjoyed the drive-in cinema experience.
 This is such a great way to bring back a Covid-safe alternative to the big screen!

 I briefly alluded to my horse riding experience above when I mentioned our horses were scared to death by an escaped Duroc pig.